 Propella: Up To Standard

-While Propella emphasizes fire safety in their ebikes, particularly with the Mini Max & 7S V4 XR’s batteries being SGS-certified to UL 2271 standards, it’s important to note this certification applies only to the battery itself, not the entire electrical system.
-UL 2849 is the specific standard for ebike electrical systems, and currently there’s no information available confirming Propella ebikes meet this wider UL standard.
+While Propella emphasizes fire safety in their ebikes, with the, 9S PRO V2, Mini Max & 7S V4 XR’s batteries being SGS-certified to UL 2271 standards, it’s important to note this certification applies only to the battery itself, not the entire electrical system.
+UL 2849 is the specific standard for ebike electrical systems and currently their 9S PRO V2’s electronics are the only model SGS-certified per UL 2849.

 Ride1Up: Battery-Centric